 Joint Project Researches on Disassembly and Recycling of E-Mobile BatteriesCopyright: © PEM RWTH Aachen

 DemoSens is a joint project of four institutes from the vicinity of RWTH Aachen University and Münster University of Applied Sciences.
-"Disassembly and sensor-supported mechanical processing of lithium-ion batteries for high-quality recycling" (DemoSens) is funded by the German Federal Ministry of Education and Research as part of the competence cluster "Recycling & Green Battery" (greenBatt; total volume: 30 million euros).
+"Disassembly and sensor-supported mechanical processing of lithium-ion batteries for high-quality recycling" (DemoSens) is funded by the Federal Ministry of Education and Research as part of the competence cluster "Recycling & Green Battery" (greenBatt with a total volume of 30 million euros).
 The three-year DemoSens project increases the automation of the disassembly and recycling of lithium-ion battery packs from electric vehicles.
 Along the entire process chain from disassembly and sorting to mechanical processing, it is also anchoring digital processes that are partly based on machine-learning approaches.

 Disassembly still means costly manufacture work